alvarordn/co-estimator/Dummy attacks/02 - Single Attack Amplitude Evaluation/README.md

 ## `.json` File Structure

 The result files have a `.json` extension and are divided into two types: **detection** and **identification**.
 Detection files are prefixed with the word `detection` and indicate, out of the total number of simulations performed, in which of them a cyberattack was detected, without specifying the exact measurement or set of measurements attacked.
 Identification files are prefixed with `identification` and include various performance metrics that evaluate the accuracy of attack identification.
 These metrics are described in detail below.
+After the type, the name of the file includes the band in which the cyberattacks have occurred.

 The `.json` file is structured as a nested dictionary with the following hierarchy: